-For some corporations, hosting employee appreciation events such as milestone celebrations, IPO anniversaries, and holiday functions are what keeps employees engaged and willing to go above and beyond because they are appreciated by the company.
+For some corporations, hosting employee appreciation events such as milestone celebrations, IPO anniversaries, and holiday functions are what keeps employees engaged and willing to go above and beyond because the company appreciates them.

-Planning events for 25 people can be a big undertaking and present certain challenges to small internal teams let alone planning one for thousands of attendees.
+Planning events for 25 people can be a big undertaking, and present particular challenges to small internal teams, let alone creating one for thousands of attendees.
 It might drive you and your team “I-am-going-to-pull-all-my-hair-out” crazy.

 To help avoid burnout and uncertainty, we’ve put together this Corporate Event Planning Checklist to help get you started planning your next big event.